Veteran Mental Health Services in San Diego

 - Arousal symptoms.

-When a person struggles with these symptoms, we refer to it as Post-Traumatic Stress Disorder.
+This trauma response is known as Post-Traumatic Stress Disorder.
 Because trauma so often comes with military service, PTSD is often linked to other mental illnesses as well.

 Trauma-focused therapies can include: